-3. The auditor must assess supplementary information, if any.
+3. The auditor must assess supplementary information and/or restated financial statements, if any.

 This assessment must:

-- a) include a statement confirming that the assessment was conducted by way of agreed-upon procedures according to the International Standard on Related Services (ISRS) 4400 or relevant national standards or practices where these comply with, as a minimum, the requirements of ISRS 4400; and - b) be submitted to the licensor together with the supplementary information to form a basis for his licensing decision. - Financial information other than the financial statements may be assessed by an auditor.
-In this case, the auditor's report of factual findings must: - a) include a statement confirming that the assessment was conducted by way of agreed-upon procedures according to the International Standard on Related Services (ISRS) 4400 or relevant national standards or practices where these comply with, as a minimum, the requirements of ISRS 4400; and - b) be submitted to the licensor together with the relevant documentation to form a basis for his licensing decision.
+- a) describe the procedures prescribed by the licensor and the findings in respect of each; - b) include a statement confirming that the assessment was conducted by way of agreed-upon procedures according to the ISRS 4400 or relevant national standards or practices where these comply with, as a minimum, the requirements of ISRS 4400; and - c) be submitted to the licensor together with the supplementary information to form a basis for the licensing decision. - 4.
+Financial information other than the financial statements may be assessed by an auditor.
+In this case, the auditor's report of factual findings must: - a) include a statement confirming that the assessment was conducted by way of agreed-upon procedures according to the ISRS 4400 or relevant national standards or practices where these comply with, as a minimum, the requirements of ISRS 4400; and - b) be submitted to the licensor together with the relevant documentation to form a basis for the licensing decision.

-ANNEXE I - PREPARATION OF FINANCIAL STATEMENTS
+ANNEXE I - ACCOUNTING REQUIREMENTS FOR THE PREPARATION OF FINANCIAL STATEMENTS